mslinn/PushToNagios/README.md

 or you can specify each property individually.
 See the unit tests for examples of how to create channels.

 The properties files are hierarchically parsed by the Typesafe Config utility.
+Two special substitutions are made, if an appropriate constructor is called.
+The constructors that accept a class as the last parameter translate strings in the configuration files that contain `%packageName%` to the package name of the class, and `%className%` to the unqualified class name.
+The same is true for the constructor that accepts a configuration string and a class.

 Modifications to the original NagiosAppender project were sponsored by [Bookish, LLC](http://bookish.com)